My baby is outgrowing their car seat (aren't they?)!

 Here’s a blog article about Jan, who’s looking for a portable car seat for Chase (10mo) who looked like he’s about to grow out of his Doona infant car seat.

-Also if you’re interested, find out more about crying in car seats in this article about Martha and her 3 month old son James, and also this tear-jerking video (it's coming!) about Bianca and her 4 year old daughter.
+Also if you’re interested, find out more about crying in car seats in this article about Martha and her 3 month old son James, and also this blog about Bianca and her 4 year old daughter who cried in every car seat she was in.

 Misconception 3: It’s time to move my child out of their infant car seat because their shoulders are wider than the seat.